Introduction & club history

 - Wednesday, 7.45–9.15pm (meet at 7.15pm at the University main reception for the bus to leave at 7.30pm

-We are currently in the top league of the Scottish Student Swimming, we compete 5 times against other unis, the competitions are made up of 12 events for boys and 12 events for girls.
+We are currently in the top league of the SSS Swimming competition, we compete 5 times against other unis, the competitions are made up of 12 events for boys and 12 events for girls.
 We also send members to big competitions like BUCS and SSS.

-The Club and Recreational Sport Programme, for the first time, will be delivering a 'Learn to Swim' course on a Monday evening during the first semester.
+Yes, you need to be able to swim a minimum of 25 metres but the Club and Recreational Sport Programme, will be delivering a 'Beginners' session on a Monday evening to help you improve.
 If you wish to come along to this session then you should contact the Swimming Club directly to register your interest.
-You must take out a membership to the club.
+To attend, you must take out a membership to the club.

 How do I join the club?